ccgarant/cardano-cip-50-draft-liesenfelt-supporting-work/new_pool_ranking/cip-50-ranking-equation-notes.md

 5. Raise the pledge, increase pool size, improve the leverage factor in anticipation of the next growth cycle.
 6. Lower fees, climb rankings, get back to a good ranking (step #1).
 7. Repeat.

-## Additional Considerations

-**Multi pool operator down-ranking?**

-How to determine mathematically a pool "group", or a group of a multi stake pools run by the same operator or entity?
-Should these pools be down-ranked?

-This is most likely only able to be determined by human judgement, and most likely optionally implemented by the service provided. (e.g. eternl down-ranks multipool operators).

-The community will have to "hivemind" flagging multi pool operators.
-This should be open source and subject to rebuttals.

-**Pledge not met**

-Warning or down-ranking if pledge not met?
-Not show the pool at all?

-**Weighted equation?**

-Does certain ranking categories carry more weight.
-For example, in trade studies, certain criteria carry more weight.

-**Delisting**
-What should inhibit listing the stake pools?
-- If pledge is not met?
-- Inactive?

 ## Summary